 Lebovitz Resource Center

-The Lebovitz Resource Center is located on the second floor of McDonald Hall and houses 8,000 volumes, 20 periodicals, and a growing collection of eBooks and eAudiobooks, all accessible through our library catalog.
+The Lebovitz Resource Center is located on the second floor of McDonald Hall and houses a collection of books and magazines that support the McCallie curriculum and the personal interests of students and faculty.
 Of particular interest to parents is our collection of books on boys.

-Twelve networked PCs provide direct Internet access and Chromebooks are available for checkout.
-We subscribe to numerous reference ebooks and research databases.
+Networked PCs provide direct Internet access and Chromebooks are available for checkout.
+We subscribe to numerous reference ebooks, research databases, and a collection of ebooks and audiobooks for pleasure reading.
 You may access many of these research databases from home.
-For valuable information on research databases, citing sources, and search engines as well as information on resources for middle school projects, check the Library Homepage.
+For valuable information on ebooks, research databases, citing sources, and search engines as well as information on resources for middle school projects, refer to the resources information below.

 Our Mission is to provide a welcoming atmosphere where middle school students and faculty can read, study and do research.
 The Library also supports the McCallie curriculum by providing a variety of quality and print and digital resources.